thesadru/nekoslife-dl/README.md

 run `python src/nekoslife-dl --help`.
 The documentation should print.
 ## tkscroller
 run `python src/tkscroller`.
 Then press the right arrow key to scroll to the next image.
 You can pick different images with the OptionMenus on top
+## tksorter
+run `python src/tksorter TRASHKEYSYM [KEYS]`. `TRASHKEYSYM` should be a symbol of a key that wil delete the current image, other keys will be in pairs like this: `KEYSYM DIRECTORY`.
+Example: `python .\src\tksorter.py Right z "images/liked" x "images/decent"`

 # TODO
 - code optimizations